CDOTISW/cdotisw.github.io/README.md

 This is an interactive scatter plot on Taiwanese legislators undergoing recall elections, where each point is labelled with name and district.
 This example highlights the following benefits:

-- Context: Readers who want to find particular districts/legislators don’t have to dig through electoral data themselves to further investigate the info presented in this chart.
+- **Context**: Readers who want to find particular districts/legislators don’t have to dig through electoral data themselves to further investigate the info presented in this chart.

-- Numerical labels: Hover text eliminates the need to compromise on numerical accuracy to avoid cluttering the graph.
+- **Numerical labels**: Hover text eliminates the need to compromise on numerical accuracy to avoid cluttering the graph.
 It’s a cleaner look.

-- Reader engagement: Likely will also enhance user interaction and improve information retention.
+- **Reader engagement**: Likely will also enhance user interaction and improve information retention.
 Readers are likely to spend more time playing with the data in an interactive graph compared to a static image.

-- Transformative analysis: We are able to present data in a more meaningful way through these methods, which enhances the depth of analysis readers take away from our work.
+- **Transformative analysis**: We are able to present data in a more meaningful way through these methods, which enhances the depth of analysis readers take away from our work.
 This can improve ISW’s reputation and value.

 There are dozens of interactive graph options available that more effectively condense information compared to default options in Microsoft Excel.
 See more here: [https://r-graph-gallery.com/interactive-charts.html](https://r-graph-gallery.com/interactive-charts.html)